-What is polymyalgia rheumatica?
+What is PMR?

-Polymyalgia rheumatica treatment
+polymyalgia rheumatica treatment

 • Fatigue.

-• Difficulty sleeping due to discomfort.
+• Sleep disturbances due to discomfort.

-• Unexplained weight loss and poor appetite.
+• Unintentional weight loss and decreased appetite.

 Experience Personalised Rheumatology Care That Puts Your Needs First